FanThreeSixty/mockerena/docs/usage.rst

 Using Mockerena
 ===============

-To generate fake data you can either 1) save schemas and generate data using an id or 2) you can generate data on-the-fly.
+To generate fake data you can either:

+1) save schemas and generate data using an id or
+2) you can generate data on-the-fly.

 To save a schema, POST to ``/api/schema``: